james-ehlmann/TechShell/README.md

 # TechShell
-A Sudo-Bash that we had to create for my Operating Systems Class
+A Pseudo-Bash that we had to create for my Operating Systems Class

+## LICENSE
 This program must be used for good.